DUNE-DAQ/dal/docs/README.md

 OKS (Object Kernel Support) is a suite of packages [originally written](https://gitlab.cern.ch/atlas-tdaq-software/oks) for the ATLAS data acquisition effort.
 Its features include:
-* The ability to define object types in XML (known as OKS "classes"), off of which C++ and Python code can automatically be generated
+* The ability to define object types in XML (known as OKS "classes"), off of which C++ and Python classes can automatically be generated
 * Support for class Attributes, Relationships, and Methods.
 Attributes and Relationships are automatically generated; Methods allow developers to add behavior to classes
 * The ability to create instances of classes (known as OKS "objects"), modify them, read them into an XML file serving as a database and retrieve them from the database